osgi/osgi.enroute.site/_services/osgi.enroute.webserver.capabilities.md

 There exists a bnd(tools) template to create Web Resources.
 Use of this template is highly recommended.
 Create a new project using the OSGi enRoute Templates and make sure the name of the project ends with `.webresource`.
 The remaining section explains how to make a Web Resource, but only continue reading if you want to wrap your own resources.
 Though Web Resources are extremely easy to use and hide a lot of complexity, some of this complexity is displaced to the wrapping of the resources.
 In practice, though, it is done only once and is relatively easy to maintain.

+%%% This did not work for me.
+When I create a new project using the enRoute templates, even when I name the project ending in `.webresource`, the resulting project is not a Web Resource project.

 A web resource, for example Angular, must be wrapped in a bundle.
 The preferred location is `/static/<owner>/<product>/<version>`.
 This location will make the resource available over the web in a specific version.
 This is however not required.
 For Angular this would be something like `/static/google/angular/1.4.4`.

 The web resource should then provide a capability.
 This capability name must be the generic path, in the previous Angular example this would be /google/angular.
 It should specify its version and a root attribute.
 The `root` path must point to a folder in the bundle that contains the resources.
 In our angular example this would be `/static/google/angular/1.4.4` but it can be anywhere in the bundle.
 The root path is not required to be publicly available though is is recommended.